Network forensics: Encrypted traffic analytics

-The Internet
+Internet

 The internet can be a rich source of digital evidence including web browsing, email, newsgroup, synchronous chat and peer-to-peer traffic.
 For example, web server logs can be used to show when (or if) a suspect accessed information related to criminal activity.
 Email accounts can often contain useful evidence; but email headers are easily faked and, so, network forensics may be used to prove the exact origin of incriminating material.
 Network forensics can also be used in order to find out who is using a particular computer by extracting user account information from the network traffic.

 Wireless forensics

 Wireless forensics is a sub-discipline of network forensics.
 The main goal of wireless forensics is to provide the methodology and tools required to collect and analyze (wireless) network traffic that can be presented as valid digital evidence in a court of law.
 The evidence collected can correspond to plain data or, with the broad usage of Voice-over-IP (VoIP) technologies, especially over wireless, can include voice conversations.

 Analysis of wireless network traffic is similar to that on wired networks, however there may be the added consideration of wireless security measures.